Lin Elliott

-Lindley Franklin Elliott Jr. (born November 11, 1968) is a former kicker in the National Football League (NFL) for the Dallas Cowboys and Kansas City Chiefs.
+Lindley Franklin Elliott Jr. (born November 11, 1968) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Dallas Cowboys and Kansas City Chiefs.
+He played college football for the Texas Tech Red Raiders.
 He earned a Super Bowl ring playing for the Cowboys in Super Bowl XXVII, beating the Buffalo Bills.
-He played college football at Texas Tech.

-Early years
+Early life

 Elliott attended Waco High School, where he practiced football and soccer.
 In soccer, he was a four-time All-district selection.

 He walked on at Texas Tech University.
 As a sophomore, he was named the starter at placekicker, making 9 out of 19 field goal attempts (47.4%).

 As a junior, he made 14 out of 17 field goal attempts for a school record 82.4%.
 As a senior, he made 17 (tied school record) out of 26 field goal attempts, set the school's consecutive extra point record (85) and was second in the conference with 85 points.
 Against Cal State Fullerton University, he tied the school record for field goals in a game with 4 (all over 40 yards), including a career-long tying 52-yarder.